atomisthq/docs/docs/developer/first_delivery.md

 ## Setting up Team Mode

 Now that we know messages are being printed on commits in Local Mode, it's time to try the same behavior out for pushes on Atomist running in Team Mode.
-You should follow [the instructions on this page](https://docs.atomist.com/developer/team/#what-is-necessary-to-enable-team-mode), which outlines everything that you need.
+Follow [the instructions on this page](https://docs.atomist.com/developer/team/#what-is-necessary-to-enable-team-mode), which outlines everything that you need.

 If you already went through the original walkthrough to set up Atomist, you should already have your workspace ID and API key configured.
 You can verify this by checking their presence in the `$HOME/.atomist/client.config.json` file.